Employer Insights

 The following duties and responsibilities are those that are classified as exempt employees under the executive duties test:

-• The management of the enterprise in which the employee is employed
+• The employee manages the enterprise where he or she is employed

 • Generally means more than 50 percent of the work time is spent doing management tasks